huggingface/hub-docs/docs/hub/spaces-storage.md

 # Disk usage on Spaces

 Every Space comes with a small amount of disk storage.
-This disk space is ephemeral, meaning its content will be lost if your Space restarts.
+This disk space is ephemeral, meaning its content will be lost if your Space restarts or is stopped.
 If you need to persist data with a longer lifetime than the Space itself, you can:
 - [Subscribe to a persistent storage upgrade](#persistent-storage)
 - [Use a dataset as a data store](#dataset-storage)